Ensemble Estimation of Information Divergence: Introduction

-Nguyen et al~\cite{nguyen2010div} proposed a method for estimating $f$-divergences by estimating the likelihood ratio of the two densities by solving a convex optimization problem and then plugging it into the divergence formulas.
-For this method they prove that the minimax MSE convergence rate is parametric ($O\left(\frac{1}{T}\right)$) when the likelihood ratio is in the bounded H\"{o}lder class $\Sigma(s,K)$ with $s\geq d/2$.
-However, this estimator is restricted to true $f$-divergences and may not apply to the broader class of divergence functionals (as an example, the $L_{2}^{2}$ divergence is not an $f$-divergence).
-Additionally, solving the convex problem of~\cite{nguyen2010div} has similar complexity to that of training a support vector machine (SVM) (between $O(T^{2})$ and $O(T^{3})$) which can be demanding when $T$ is very large.
-In contrast, our method of optimally weighted ensemble estimation depends only on simple density plug-in estimates and the solution of an offline convex optimization problem.
-Thus the most computationally demanding step in our approach is the calculation of the density estimates, which has complexity no greater than $O(T^{2})$.
+Nguyen et al.~\cite{nguyen2010div} proposed a method for estimating $f$-divergences by estimating the likelihood ratio of the two densities by solving a convex optimization problem and then plugging it into the divergence formulas.
+For this method the authors prove that the minimax MSE convergence rate is parametric when the likelihood ratio is in the bounded H\"{o}lder class $\Sigma(s,K_{H})$ with $s\geq d/2$.
+However, this estimator is restricted to true $f$-divergences and may not apply to the broader class of divergence functionals that we consider here (as an example, the $L_{2}^{2}$ divergence is not an $f$-divergence).
+Additionally, solving the convex problem of~\cite{nguyen2010div} has similar computational complexity to that of training a support vector machine (SVM) (between $O(N^{2})$ and $O(N^{3})$), which can be demanding when $N$ is large.
+In contrast, EnDive depends only on simple density plug-in estimates and the solution of an offline convex optimization problem.
+Thus the most computationally demanding step in our approach is the calculation of the density estimates, which has complexity no greater than $O(N^{2})$.

-Singh and P\'{o}czos~\cite{singh2014renyi,singh2014exponential} provided an estimator for R\'{e}nyi-$\alpha$ divergences as well as general density functionals that uses a {}``mirror image'' kernel density estimator.
-They prove a convergence rate of $O\left(\frac{1}{T}\right)$ when $s\geq d$ for each of the densities.
-However this method requires several computations at each boundary of the support of the densities which becomes difficult to implement as $d$ gets large.
-Also, this method requires knowledge of the support of the densities which may not be possible for some problems.
-In contrast, while our assumptions require the density supports to be bounded, knowledge of the support is not required for implementation.
+Singh and P\'{o}czos~\cite{singh2014renyi,singh2014exponential} provided an estimator for R\'{e}nyi-$\alpha$ divergences as well as general density functionals that uses a ``mirror image'' kernel density estimator.
+They prove a convergence rate of $O\left(\frac{1}{N}\right)$ when $s\geq d$ for each of the densities.
+However this method requires several computations at each boundary of the support of the densities which is difficult to implement as $d$ gets large.
+Also, this method requires knowledge of the support of the densities which is unknown in most practical settings.
+In contrast, while our assumptions require the density support sets to be bounded, knowledge of the support is not required for implementation.